image

 PE Day

-P.E days in our class are on a Thursday and Friday afternoon.
-On a Thursday, we will have a specialist coach coming to support the children with their dance.
+P.E in our class will be on a Thursday afternoon for spring 1.
+Our theme for this half term is gymnastics.
+The session will be guided by ProSport and there will be an afterschool club to support this.
 Please send your child to school with their full P.E kit in a bag on a Monday morning and then it is ready in school for the week.
 This will then be returned home on a Friday.
-Please make sure that the clothing will keep the children warm as we will use the space outside where appropriate.
 Thank you.

 Reading Books